Saint Edward State Park

 The Carole Ann Wald Memorial Pool is closed indefinitely.

 Saint Edward State Park is extremely popular for special events, weddings, and family picnics.
-To ensure your family / group can have your event / picnic on the date you select, reservations are strongly recommended.
+To ensure your family or group can have your event or picnic on the date you select, reservations are strongly recommended.
 Regardless of the size of your group, a Special Activity Recreation Permit may be required.
 To make a reservation or to obtain a permit for your event, please call (425) 649-4275 ext 105.
 Even though the park offers first-come, first-served picnic tables, if the park has reached its capacity with reservations, first-come, first-served tables will not be available.
 Also, because of limited parking and to help save resources, visitors are strongly encouraged to carpool.

 The Grotto is a secluded garden alcove that lends itself well to intimate ceremonies and services.
 The capacity is 120 people.
 Water and electricity are not available at the site.
 Tables and, chairs are available to rent for an additional fee.
-More information about The Grotto at Saint Edward

 The Grand Dining Hall